 10. Just lounge on the docks

-Surrounding Laguna Bacalar are many docks with thatched palm huts at the end some even with hammocks.
-Spends some time just staring at this beautiful lagoon and see how many different shades of blue you can count!
+Surrounding Laguna Bacalar are many docks with thatched palm huts at the end, some even with hammocks.
+Spend some time just staring at this beautiful lagoon and seeing how many different shades of blue you can count!

 Best Restaurants in Bacalar Mexico

 Unsurprisingly, fresh fish is regularly featured on local menus.
 Restaurants specialize in locally-produced ingredients and fully cater to vegetarians and vegans.